mr-wizman/Manifest-for-Node/README.md

 ## At a Glance

-`Manifest` is a framework that takes control over Node.js app using a single configuration file.
+`Manifest` is a framework that takes control over Node.js app using a single configuration file. `Manifest` includes `Express` framework and `Handlebars` server-side rendering under the hood.

 ## How to Get Started